Pinner House

 Pinner House is a Grade II* listed mansion in Pinner, Middlesex.
-Its facade was built in 1721, but the rest of the building was constructed at some point earlier that century.
+Its façade was built in 1721, but the rest of the building was constructed at some point earlier that century.
 It was extended during the 20th century, and has been used as an old people's home since the 1930s.

 History and description

 Pinner House is a brick building decorated with pilasters.
-The facade was built in 1721, but the rest of the house dates from earlier that century.
+The façade was built in 1721, but the rest of the house dates from earlier that century.
 It was one of several mansions built in Pinner, and is one of only two such buildings to survive, the other being Pinner Hill.
 The rear of Pinner House was extended in 1977 using materials similar to the original construction.
 The building is located on Church Lane, near to St John the Baptist church.

 The building was designated Grade II* listed on 21 September 1951.
 A plaque to commemorate the building was placed outside it by Harrow Heritage Trust in 2001.